Tech Recruitment in Singapore Fintech Market – Facts, Stats and Tips for Candidates

 Singapore’s fintech market has significantly grown over the years.
 In fact, the latest reports show that Singapore’s fintech hub is the most active in the Southeast Asian regions.
 And while it was impacted by COVID-19, the local financial technology industry is doing relatively okay compared to other markets.
 The government has also stepped in and offered financial assistance to companies in need.

-How High is the Demand for Tech Roles in SG?
+How High is the Demand for Tech Roles in Singapore?

 Statistics from a 2019 report reveals that the demand for technology roles in Singapore rose by 20 percent compared to the previous year.
 In the current year, Singapore Business Review notes that despite the pandemic tech roles continue to rise in popularity.
 SBR also reports that the salary for highly specialized roles will remain high.